T10Jace/CS352_Project/README.md

 **3. View patients' Prescriptions:**

-  &nbsp; &nbsp; &nbsp; Here, the patient can see their prescription history which contains Doctor Name, Appointment ID and Date and Time, Patient Disease/Illness, Patient Allergies, Patient Prescriptions/Appointment Notes, and the Patients' bill payment.(See Fig 1.10).
+  &nbsp; &nbsp; &nbsp; Here, the patient can see their prescription history which contains Doctor Name, Appointment ID and Date and Time, Patient Disease/Illness, Patient Notes, Patient Prescriptions/Appointment Notes, and the Patients' bill payment.(See Fig 1.10).

 ![image](INSERT IMAGE HERE)